 - 1 medium white onion, diced

-- 1 inch chunk of ginger, peeled and finely diced or grated
+- 1-inch chunk of ginger, peeled and finely diced or grated, or 1 tablespoon of fresh ginger paste

 - 1 tablespoon curry powder